-Our customers and consumers should feel confident that our products are safe when used as intended.
+Our customers and consumers can be certain that our products are safe when used as intended.
 The properties of individual chemicals must be known alongside other substance information to ensure this safety.
 Our regulatory experts are laying the groundwork to record this information in collaboration with authorities around the world.

 Implementing Global Chemicals Policy